saumon/kommunicator/README.md

 - `--to` (required): Recipient email address or alias
 - `--message` (optional): Message content.
 If not provided, reads from stdin
+- `--format` (optional): Message format - `auto` (auto-detect, default), `message` for plain text, or `adaptivecard` for Adaptive Card
 - `--bot` (optional): Mark the message as coming from a bot (automatic/system message)

+**Note on format auto-detection:** When `--format` is set to `auto` (default), the command automatically detects Adaptive Cards by checking if the message is valid JSON containing `"type": "AdaptiveCard"`.
+This means you can send Adaptive Cards without explicitly specifying `--format adaptivecard`.

 **Get-email command options:**